Core Competencies Analysis

 You may find it quite difficult to find any true core competencies in your business.
-If you've got a successful business that's sustainably outperforming rivals, then maybe something else is fuelling your success (our article on USP Analysis may help you spot this).
+If you've got a successful business that's sustainably outperforming rivals, then maybe something else is fueling your success (our article on USP Analysis may help you spot this).

 However, if you're working very hard, and you're still finding it difficult to make a profit, then you need to think carefully about crafting a unique competitive position.